ImageMagick/Usage-Markdown/morphology/index.md

 To specify multiple kernels you would just append each kernel definition together, separated by a semicolon '`;`'.
 A final semicolon at the end is optional.

-For example here I define a special kernel list containing a list that can be used for 'pattern matching' corner pixels.
+For example, here I define a special kernel list containing a list that can be used for 'pattern matching' corner pixels.

 ~~~{.skip}
    3: 0,0,- 0,1,1 -,1,-  ;